Introduction

 Final Word

-Personally, although I agree that some of the looks showcased by designers in the SS13 shows wouldn’t work in real life, I can see that inspiration can be taken from the colour palettes and combinations utilised, as well as the colours being adapted and expressed in less exuberant, more wearable ways.
+Personally, although I agree that some of the looks showcased by designers in the SS13 shows wouldn’t work in real life, I can see that inspiration can be taken from the color palettes and combinations utilized, as well as the colors being adapted and expressed in less exuberant, more wearable ways.

 As always, we welcome your thoughts and musings below…